 The Cross plus a Triple Shot makes all bosses a joke.
 Quite tellingly, the secret invisible staircase right before the final battle gives you these exact powerups if you reach it.

 Hype Backlash: The game was very highly received when it first came out, introducing a multi-directional whip and fully controled jump physics.
-While these were welcome additions, in later years the lack of difficulty, somewhat simplistic level design, and containing some areas most gratuitously the spinning room that feel more like excuses to show off the console's graphical tricks than benefit to gameplay.
-Being considered to be the best classic game, especially by those that haven't played Rondo of Blood didn't help now that the latter has had official releases.
+While these were welcome additions, in later years the lack of difficulty, somewhat simplistic level design, and containing some areas most gratuitously the spinning room that feel more like excuses to show off the console's graphical tricks than benefit to gameplay has caused its praise to wane quite a bit.
+It's still fairly well-regarded among the Classicvania games, but more fans have started to recognize games like Bloodlines and especially Rondo of Blood as being far better titles.

 It's Easy, so It Sucks: Due to the omni-directional Vampire Killer and the Jump Physics, some Classicvania fans deride this game for being too easy.
 This is the reason why every subsequent game has reverted to the less controllable jump from earlier games.